Eva Forest: Activism

 After her return from France, Forest led a women's demonstration supporting the Asturian miners' strike of 1962, and was imprisoned for a month upon refusing to pay the resulting fine.
 Having visited Cuba in 1966, she began both her career as a writer as well as an organisational activist: she published a book about Cuba (Los Nuevos Cubanos) and founded a solidary committee for the island nation, followed by two illicit bulletins.
 During this period, she joined the illegal Communist Party of Spain.

-In the early 1970s, Forest became increasingly involved in the affairs of the Basque separatist group ETA.
-She founded a solidarity group for those members of the organisation who were subject to controversial death sentences at the Burgos trials (1970).
+In the early 1970s, Forest became increasingly involved in the affairs of the Basque armed organization ETA.
+She founded a solidarity group for those members of the organization who were subject to controversial death sentences at the Burgos trials (1970).
 In 1974, having been approached by ETA, she published a book about the assassination of Luis Carrero Blanco, then Prime Minister of Spain and confidant of the Spanish dictator Francisco Franco, (Operación Ogro) under the pseudonym Julen Agirre.
-Sympathetic to the Basque cause, the book was one of the reasons which led to Forest being imprisoned in the same year for alleged complicity in the Cafetería Rolando bombing in Madrid which killed 13 people near the Dirección General de Seguridad, a government department responsible for policing.
+Sympathetic to the goal of Basque national liberation, the book was one of the reasons which led to Forest being imprisoned in the same year for complicity in the Cafetería Rolando bombing in Madrid which they killed 13 innocent civilians near the Dirección General de Seguridad, a government department responsible for policing.
 Her imprisonment in the women's prison at Yeserías, during which she suffered "interrogation and torture", lasted from 1974 to 1977.
-After her release, she and her husband settled in Hondarribia in the Basque Country and continued to support the cause of Basque nationalism at Herri Batasuna, a far-left political party.
+After her release, she and her husband settled in Hondarribia in the Basque Country and continued to support the cause of Basque independence now within Herri Batasuna, a far-left Basque political party.

-The extent of her complicity in the crimes of ETA remains controversial.
+The extent of her complicity in the actions of ETA remains controversial.
 Juan María Bandrés, the Basque lawyer and politician who represented Forest during her imprisonment, has expressed doubt about the veracity of such allegations.
 In his view, she was not "directly [or] consciously" involved in the 1974 bombing.
 In a 2014 episode of the docuseries DossierTM produced by Telemadrid, Forest and Sastre are alleged to have been the principal organisers of the attack.
 In the documentary, the politician Lidia Falcón, who was imprisoned in the same facility, stated that she had "met [Forest] in a state of euphoria", and that she claimed to have "proposed [to the attackers] that the attack be carried out near the Dirección General de Seguridad."